xunwenchen/mycoBB/README.md

 # Exploring bacteria-bacteria interactions in mycorrhizal hyphosphere under abiotic stress

-Run in the following order
+Run in the following order.
+Note that the figure IDs may not match the figure order in the manuscript (MS) as order in the MS has been changed for coherence purpose.
+The figure IDs here will be updated once the MS is accepted for publication.

 1\. bact_prep.R (Fig. 1)